What is this learning systems purpose?

 If your group has a broad or general scope it is likely that a network remains the best way to connect.

 Questions to strengthen the equity of an aim:

-- For whom: Which group is affected by unequal or disparate care?
-Is there a best-performing group with which they can be compared either locally or using a regional or national benchmark?
+- for whom: Which group is affected by unequal or disparate care?
+Is there a best-performing group with which they can be compared either locally or using a regional or national benchmark?; and

 Source: Equity, health inequality and quality improvement, (Healthcare Improvement Scotland, Dec 2020) quoting the Center for Health Professionals, 2012

 A learning system should be flexible to the needs of different populations, the best way to do this is through co-design.
 The learning system's purpose will impact who to involve.
 Revise and refresh both as focus changes.